 The Company's liquidity and capital resources have been generated primarily from the net proceeds of its IPO, advances from the Revolving Facility, as well as cash flows from operations.
 On March 28, 2007, we completed our IPO and issued 7,250,000 common shares and received net proceeds of \$100.7 million.
 On April 11, 2007, we entered into a revolving securitized credit facility (the "Revolving Facility").
 In response to the market wide decline in financial asset prices, which has negatively affect the value of our portfolio, we terminated the revolving period of the Revolving Facility effective January 14, 2009 and commenced a two-year amortization period during which all principal proceeds from the collateral will be used to repay outstanding borrowings.
 At the end of the two year amortization period, all advances will be due and payable.
-In March 2009, we amended the Revolving Credit Facility to decrease the minimum required collateralization and increase the portion of the portfolio that can be invested in "CCC" rated investments in return for an increased interest rate and expedited amortization.
-As a result of these transactions, we increased our Borrowing Base (as defined below).
-If we are not able to obtain new sources of financing, however, we expect our portfolio will gradually de-lever as principal payments are received, which may negatively impact our net investment income and ability to pay dividends.
-Please see Part I, Item 1A "Risk Factors-Risks Related to Our Business-We need to find alternative sources of leverage and/or access the equity markets to maintain and grow our business" in our Annual Report on Form 10-K for the fiscal year ended February 28, 2009 for more information.
+A significant percentage of our total investments have been pledged to secure our obligations under the Revolving Facility.